VisualPhysiologyDB/visual-physiology-opsin-db/README.md

 ### Training New ML Models With _deepBreaks_
 Instructions for using VPOD and training ML models with _deepBreaks_.
   1. Follow directions and install _[deepBreaks](https://github.com/omicsEye/deepbreaks)_ using the guide provided on their GitHub.
-  2. hkjhjk
+  2. Refer to the _requirements.txt_ provided above and ensure all neccessary pakcages are downloaded on a dedicated enivronments (Conda is recommended)
-  3. hjkjkh
+  3. Navigate to the

 ---

-## Usage
-Guidance on how to use the code and data

 ## License

-Specify the license under which your code and data are released.
+All data and code is covered under a GNU General Public License (GPL)(Version 3), in accordance with Open Source Initiative (OSI)-policies

 ## Citation
 IF citing this GitHub and its contents use the following DOI provided by Zenodo...

     * place-holder

-IF citing the paper _"Discovering genotype-phenotype relationships with machine learning and the Visual Physiology Opsin Database (VPOD)"_ use the following DOI...
+IF citing the paper _"Discovering genotype-phenotype relationships with machine learning and the Visual Physiology Opsin Database (VPOD)"_ use the following citation...

-    * place-holder
+    * Seth A. Frazer, Mahdi Baghbanzadeh, Ali Rahnavard, Keith A. Crandall, & Todd H Oakley.
+(2024).
+Discovering genotype-phenotype relationships with machine learning and the Visual Physiology Opsin Database (VPOD). bioRxiv, 2024.02.12.579993. https://doi.org/10.1101/2024.02.12.579993 [pre-print]

 ## Contact
 Contact information for author questions or feedback.

-Todd H. Oakley
+**Todd H. Oakley**
   * oakley@ucsb.edu
   * https://orcid.org/0000-0002-4478-915X

-Seth A. Frazer
+**Seth A. Frazer**
   * sethfrazer@ucsb.edu
   * https://orcid.org/0000-0002-3800-212X